payalnpatel/Microsoft-Azure/DP900/Study-Guide.md

 ## Identify considerations for relational data on Azure (20—25%)
 ### Describe relational concepts
 1. Identify features of relational data
+    - Relational tables are a format for structured data, each row in a table has the same columns.  each column stores data of a specific data type.
+    - in a relational database, you model collections of entities from the real world as tables. an entity can be anything for which you want to record information.
+A table contains rows, and each row represents a single instance of an entity.
 2. Describe normalization and why it is used
+    - A term used by database professionals for a schema design process that minimizes data duplication and enforces data integrity.
+    - Normalization involves:
+        - separate each entity into its own table
+        - separate each discrete attribute into its own column
+        - uniquely identify each entity instance (row) using a PK
+        - use FK columns to link related entities
 3. Identify common structured query language (SQL) statements - ddl, dml etc
+    - SQL - Structured Query Language - used to communicate with a relational database, the standard language for relational database management systems.
+    - standardized by ANSI in 1986 and ISO in 1987.
+    - variety of dialects of SQL due to proprietary extensions created by different vendors. popular dialects of SQL include:
+        - transact-SQL (T-SQL) - used by Microsoft SQL Server and Azure SQL Services
+        - pgSQL - PostgreSQL
+        - PL/SQL - used by Oracle.
+PL/SQL stands for Procedural Language/SQL
+    - SQL Statements are grouped into 3 main logical groups:
+        - Data Definition Language (DDL) - used to create, modify, and remove tables and other objects in a database (table, stored procedures, views, etc.)
+            - CREATE
+            - ALTER
+            - DROP
+            - RENAME
+        - Data Control Language (DCL) - used to manage access to objects in a database by granting, denying, or revoking permissions to specific users or groups.
+            - GRANT
+            - DENY
+            - REVOKE
+        - Data Manipulation Language (DML) - used to manipulate rows in tables. enable you to query, insert new rows, or modify existing rows.  can also delete rows if you don't need them.
+            - SELECT
+            - INSERT
+            - UPDATE
+            - DELETE
 4. Identify common database objects
+    - View - a view is a virtual table based on the results of a SELECT query. can think of a view as a window on specified rows in one or more underlying tables.
+    - Stored Procedure - a stored procedure defines SQL statements that can be run on command. stored procedures are used to encapsulate programmatic logic in a database for actions that applications need to perform when working with data.
+    - Index - an index helps you search for data in a table. think of an index over a table like an index at the back of a book. an index consumes storage space, and each time you insert, update, or delete data in a table, the indexes for the table must be maintained.

 ### Describe relational Azure data services
 1. Describe the Azure SQL family of products including Azure SQL Database, Azure SQL Managed Instance, and SQL Server on Azure Virtual Machines
+    - Azure SQL Database - a fully managed, highly scalable PaaS database service.
+Azure SQL database is available as a Single Database or an Elastic Pool.
+    - Azure SQL Managed Instance - a PaaS option that provides near 100% compatibility with on-prem SQL server instances while abstracting the underlying hardware and OS.
+    - SQL Server on Azure Virtual Machines - a virtual machine running in Azure with an installation of SQL server.  the use of a VM makes this an IaaS solution that virtualizes hardware infrastructure for compute, storage, and networking in Azure.
+Great option for lift and shift migration of existing on-prem SQL server installations.
+    - Azure SQL Edge - SQL engine that is optimized for IoT scenarios that need to work with streaming time-series data
 2. Identify Azure database services for open-source database systems
+    - MySQL
+    - MariaDB - built-in support for temporal data. a table can hold several versions of data, enabling an app to query the data as it appeared at some point in the past
+    - PostgreSQL - allows you to store custom data types, with their own non-relational properties.  store and manipulate geometric data, such as lines, circles and polygons. pgsql

 ## Describe considerations for working with non-relational data on Azure (15—20%)
 ### Describe capabilities of Azure storage
 1. Describe Azure Blob storage